PetoLau/jekyll-now/_posts/2017-01-20-Analyzing-double-seasonal-time-series-with-GAM-in-R.md

 ## gam_6_arma$lme  <.0001
 {% endhighlight %}

 The new model `gam_6_arma` is slightly better in the meaning of AIC.
-P-value is again very small, which means that `gam_6_arma` is significantly better then `gam_6_ar1`.
+P-value is again very small, which means that `gam_6_arma` is significantly better than `gam_6_ar1`.

-Now do comparison of these two models on theirs pACF values.
+Now do a comparison of these two models on theirs pACF values.

 {% highlight r %}
 layout(matrix(1:2, ncol = 2))